-A Learning Management System (LMS) and a Learning Content Management System (LCMS) are two very different types of HR technology.
-Although they both tend to be modules available in talent management software, they each fill different roles in administering online educational tools to a workforce audience.
-But the use of one or both of these modules is a strong business strategy that can help improve employee engagement and be used as an advantage in the recruiting process.
-To see the differences between these two HR solutions, let’s compare LMS vs LCMS.
+A learning management system and a learning content management system are two very different types of HR technology.
+Although they both tend to be modules available in talent management software, they each fill different roles in administering online educational tools to a workforce.
+The use of one or both of these modules is a strong business strategy that can help improve employee engagement and be used as an advantage in the recruiting process.

 Learning Management Systems

-However, some of the core modules for Learning Management Systems often include direct testing.
-Learning Management System can help managers to set up a set of online tests for workplace safety, fire risk or anything else that a general purpose worker has to learn about (and demonstrate competency on) when entering a workspace.
-At the same time, Learning Management Systems can also handle much more evolved tasks and assessments for individuals in skilled jobs.
-LMS systems can help administrators figure out how to access live courses, or how to accelerate training across a large number of employees.
+One of the core modules for learning management systems often include direct testing.
+Learning management systems can help managers set up online tests for workplace safety, fire risk or anything else that a worker has to learn about (and demonstrate competency in) when entering a workspace.
+At the same time, learning management systems can also handle much more evolved tasks and assessments for individuals in skilled jobs.
+Furthermore, an LMS can help administrators figure out how to access live courses or how to accelerate training across a large number of employees.

 Reporting and Analysis